Stable allocations in discrete exchange economies: Core in a categorical economy

 \begin{example} Consider an economy with $K=2$ categories, in fact a left-right shoe economy.
 Suppose that there are four agents with ordinal preferences given as follows:

 This example coincides with Example 2.3 in \cite{konishi2001shapley}, who show that the weak core in this game is empty.
-We do not go over the argument for why the core is empty, and refer the reader to Konishi et al.\ for details.
+We shall not prove this fact here, and instead refer the reader to Konishi et al.\ for a proof.
+The point we do wish to make is that the example is consistent with additively separable preferences.

-It turns out that there is a cardinal utility representation for these preferences so that each agent has additively-separable utility over pair of objects of different categories.
-The next table provides a cardinal additively-separable representation: